TWeber92/TWeber92.github.io/_posts/2020-07-07-mernstack.md

 2. migrations - contains no files
 3. seeders - contains no files

-In the case you database is already populated by utilizing the CLI you can generate a model file that is prepoulated with all of the table data that is requested.
+In the case your database is already populated by utilizing the CLI you can generate a model file that is prepopulated with all of the table data that is requested.

 ```python
     sequelize-auto -h "IP/Hostname for the database (required)" -d "Database name (required)" -u "Username for database" -x "Password for database" -o "What directory to place the models" -t "Comma-separated names of tables to import"
 ```

-While Utilizing the previously installed Sequelize running your server
+While utilizing the previously installed Sequelize running your server
 ```python
 npm start
 ```